International Socialist Organization: Publications

-The ISO published a daily online and monthly print newspaper, Socialist Worker, with a bi-monthly Spanish language supplement, Obrero Socialista.
+The ISO published a daily online and monthly print newspaper, Socialist Worker, with a bi-monthly Spanish-language supplement, Obrero Socialista.
 The ISO also distributed the International Socialist Review and titles from the publishing house Haymarket Books, both of which were run by the non-profit Center for Economic Research and Social Change.

+Haymarket Books, founded in 2001 and considered the "publishing arm of the ISO," at the time of the 2019 controversy issued a public statement in support of survivors and alluded to the actions of members of the board of CERSC, and a consequent reshuffling of leadership.

 Electoral actions

 The ISO participated in several local and national progressive movements.
 These include the antiwar movement, efforts to end the death penalty, support for gay marriage and abortion rights as well as the struggle for immigration rights, among others.

 The ISO did not support the Republican Party or Democratic Party, both of which it viewed as political representatives of corporate power.
 However, the group campaigned for the Green Party in electoral races and assisted Ralph Nader's presidential campaigns in 2000 and 2004.
 In California in 2006, ISO member Todd Chretien ran against Dianne Feinstein for the Senate seat on the Green Party ticket, receiving 139,425 votes (1.8 percent).
 In 2013, the ISO endorsed Socialist Alternative's Kshama Sawant in her successful Seattle City Council election.